olalonde/express-redir/README.md

-Like req.redirect but overrides the redirect if "_redirect" is available in req.body, req.query or req.session.
+Like res.redirect but overrides the redirect if "_redirect" is available in req.body, req.query or req.session.

 Think of it as a flash message but for redirects.